 Where to Get Your Recreational Marijuana

 The first place that will start retailing recreational marijuana to regular consumers in Arizona will be medical dispensaries.
-Around mid-March, you should be able to get your hands on some legalized fun.
+Around mid-March, you should be able to get your hands on some legalized fun — anything from cannabis, oils, or medical marijuana candies will be available.

 The state has declared that medical dispensaries will have a preference for recreational licensing.
 So, instead of betting on recreational dispensaries popping up, begin to pay attention to what the closest medical ones are talking about.